 I graduated from college a long time ago.
 But I’ve never stopped learning.
-In fact, as I served in various schools and in Peace Corps and eventually became a home-schooling mother of eight, I have encountered a multitude of new, rather steep, learning curves.
+In fact, as I served in various schools and in the Peace Corps and eventually became a home-schooling mother, I have encountered a multitude of new, rather steep, learning curves.
 Presently, I am learning at a faster rate than ever before.

-There was time when the mere thought of handling large gatherings at meals, organizing classes day in and day out, and maintaining a bustling home would have sent me into a panic.
-But panic really isn’t an option here.
+There was a time when the mere thought of handling large gatherings at meals, organizing classes day-in-and-day-out, and maintaining a bustling home would have sent me into a panic.
+But panic really isn’t an option.
 In every home, the hardest part is being involved in the daily lives of those around you.
 I should say, being aware of the spiritual welfare of those around you.
-The “stitch in time” adage applies here too.
+The “stitch in time” adage applies.
 As human beings, we go through an incredible amount of change and stress in the course of a day, a week, a month and a lifetime.
 What happened yesterday may still color our mood tomorrow.
-In today’s techno, information over-loaded society, this is especially true.
+In today’s technological information-overloaded society, this is especially true.
 Our kids are immersed in a turbulent sea of information and disinformation.
-Recognizing mood swings, depression, creeping irritation, a deep-seeded sadness, over-arching pride, or a whole host of other emotional and spiritual dangers is vastly important for the success of a family.
+Recognizing mood swings, depression, creeping irritation, a deep-seated sadness, over-arching pride, or a whole host of other emotional and spiritual dangers is vastly important for the success of a family.
 And deciding which action to take involves another field of expertise.
-Not something one learns in a day…it takes a life time.
+Not something one learns in a day…it takes a lifetime.

 But in all these learning experiences, I have found one common ingredient: to care makes learning meaningful.
 Whether I am learning how to teach, how to fix a faucet, how to love, I know that the most vital aspect of life-long learning is the love with which we approach the situation, be it a lecture or a broken heart.

-If I have learned anything, it is that love is life.
+If I have learned anything, it is that love itself is life.

 OldEarth Ishtar Encounter https://amzn.to/2OAkDQF